 Estimated Price: $ 5.99

 12 sts + 17.25 rows = 4" (10 cm) in reverse St st (p on RS, k on WS).
 BE SURE TO CHECK YOUR GAUGE.
-BE SURE TO CHECK YOUR GAUGE.
 When you match the gauge in a pattern, your project will be the size specified in the pattern and the materials specified in the pattern will be sufficient.
-If it takes you fewer stitches and rows to make a 4 in.
-[10 cm] square, try using a smaller size hook or needles; if more stitches and rows, try a larger size hook or needles.
+The needle or hook size called for in the pattern is based on what the designer used, but it is not unusual for gauge to vary from person to person.
+If it takes you fewer stitches and rows to make your swatch, try using a smaller size hook or needles; if more stitches and rows, try a larger size hook or needles.

 Exact gauges is not imporant to this project.

 If you wish to avoid large blocks of color striping, knit 2 rows with one skein and two rows with another throughout.

 Reverse Stockinette Stitch Row 1 (RS) Purl.